alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-permissibility-the-people-of-book-food.md

 layout: post
 title: "Permissibility of the People of the Book's food"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 3262-1"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 3262, Question 1"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
+locale: en
 note: true
-uid: permissibility-the-people-of-book-food
 excerpt: "It is permissible to eat from the food served by your Christian colleague, whether in his or another person's home, provided that the food itself is not prohibited or its status is unknown."
 muftis:
   chairman: